x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/createIndexAsync_en.md

     - NotArray ( *boolean* ): Whether any filed of index can array.
 The defalut value is false.

+    - Mappings ( *object* ): The mapping relationship of text index field in Elasticsearch.
+This parameter takes effect only when creating a text index.
+For specific configuration instructions, refer to [field mapping][field_mapping].

 - options ( *object, optional* )

     Other optional parameters can be set through the options parameter: